 A. Line Diagram

-A Line diagram is used to represent a specific data across a varying parameter.
-A line represents the sequence of data connected together against a particular variable.
+Line diagram is used to represent specific data across varying parameters.
+A line represents the sequence of data connected against a particular variable.

 Properties of Line Diagram –